hMatoba/Piexif/README.rst

 ::

-    dump - converts dict to exif bytes insert - inserts exif bytes to JPEG load - get exif as dict from file remove - removes exif from JPEG
+    load - get exif as dict from file(JPEG and TIFF) dump - converts dict to exif bytes insert - inserts exif bytes to JPEG remove - removes exif from JPEG
     transplant - transplants exif to another JPEG